vatnz-dev/sops/docs/controller-skills/extending.md

 ### Frequency Management

-When providing extended services, Controllers must cross-couple all primary frequencies of the sectors they are extended into.
+When providing extended services, Controllers must cross-couple all primary frequencies of the sectors they are extending into.

-While most frequencies are still able to be heard at high-levels, when an aircraft crossed a sector boundary, the Controller shall also transfer the aircraft to that frequency.
+While most frequencies are still able to be heard at altitude, when an aircraft crosses a sector boundary the Controller shall also transfer the aircraft to the respective frequency for that area.

-It is also a good idea to annotate the current frequency in the aircraft's data block using its' three letter designator - `NAK` or `OCR` for example.
+It is also a good idea to annotate the current frequency in the aircraft's data block using its three letter designator - `NAK` or `OCR` for example.

 ## Technical Limitations

 At the moment, most Controller Clients only allow a Controller to have one sector as their primary.
-This means that if you provide an extended service, only your primary sector will show as online to Pilots through their pilot clients, and other mapping services such as vPilot or Volanta.
+This means that if you provide an extended service, only your primary sector will show as online to Pilots through their pilot clients, and other mapping services such as vatSpy or Volanta.

-To alleviate this, a Controller providing an extended service shall make this known through their Controller Info text when logging on.
+To alleviate this, a Controller providing an extended service shall make this known through their Controller Information when logging on.
 This text shall include the active sectors being extended to, as well as any applicable frequencies.
 In doing this, the Controller shall ensure that a link to the relevant charts and feedback link is still provided.

 !!! example "Examples of Controller Info for Extended Services"